skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/26.png

-4. Then create a name for you Blockchain Network.
+4. Then create a name for your Blockchain Network.
 Give it a description as well.
 Then finish off by selecting empty-business-network.
 Once you have the information you want and have selected, click on deploy in the bottom right.

 .. image:: Images/27.png